markadrake/web-ui-sequenced-content/src/dynamic-type/readme.md

 - For production you may want to consider pausing the entire loop until the content block is scrolled into view.
 Then add a delay, giving the user some time to scan the content prior to starting the loop.

+- I really wanted to use promises here to tighten up the code and make it look pretty.

 # About the Author

 Hi I'm **Mark Drake**!